Lanarkshire Tramways Company

 An excellent studio portrait of an LTCo lady driver, presumably a motorwoman given that bus driving (at that time) would have been considered to be far too physically demanding for the fairer sex — photo undated, but probably taken during the Great War.
 She is attired from head to toe in waterproof garments, presumably reflecting the inclement weather, and the exposed tramcar platforms.
 Author's Collection.

-A blow-up of the above photo, showing the cap and LTC cap badge.
+An enlargement of the above photograph, showing the cap and the LTC cap badge.

-A blow-up of the above photo, showing details of the uniform.
-The buttons are standard LTCo issues, whilst the cap would appear to bear the the LTCo cap badge along with a script-lettering Conductor badge.
+An enlargement of the above photograph, showing details of the uniform.
+The buttons are standard LTCo issues, whilst the cap would appear to bear the the LTCo cap badge, along with a script-lettering 'Conductor' badge.